AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 ### Buttons with icons

 You can add icons to your buttons.
 These icons are white transparent 16x16 pixel images at 100% scaling, and should have no padding included in the image itself.
-If you choose to provide icons on a toast notification, you must provide icons for ALL of your buttons in the notification, as it transforms the style of your buttons into icon buttons.
+If you choose to provide icons on a notification, you must provide icons for ALL of your buttons in the notification, as it transforms the style of your buttons into icon buttons.

 > [!NOTE]
 > For accessibility, be sure to include a contrast-white version of the icon (a black icon for white backgrounds), so that when the user turns on High Contrast White mode, your icon is visible.
 Learn more on the [toast accessiblity page](tile-toast-language-scale-contrast.md).